thephez/readme-dash-core/export/markdown/core-api-ref-remote-procedure-calls-evo.md

 ## Quorum GetRecSig

-The `quorum getrecsig` RPC checks gets the recovered signature for a previous threshold-signing message request.
+The `quorum getrecsig` RPC gets the recovered signature for a previous threshold-signing message request.

 *Parameter #1---LLMQ Type*